 Anarcho-Ecstasy: Options for an Afri-Queer Becoming | e-flux Journal

-The essay is a theoretical compliment to the curatorial project, Traces of Ecstasy, being developed for the forthcoming fourth edition of the Lagos Biennial in February 2024.
+The essay is a theoretical complement to the curatorial project, Traces of Ecstasy, which was developed concurrently for the fourth edition of the Lagos Biennial and at the Institute for Contemporary Art at Virginia Commonwealth University in February 2024.

 Image: Rotimi Fani-Kayode, Bronze Head, 1987.